Tips for Beating the Holiday Blues

 Tools and Tips

-It’s a time of celebration, parties, and get-togethers, but sometimes the holiday season can also be a source of the blues, especially for older people.
-Older adults may think about how quickly time has passed, or miss loved ones more during this time of year.
+Holidays are a time for celebrations, parties, and get-togethers.
+But sometimes the holiday season can also be a source of the blues, especially for older people, who may think about how quickly time has passed, or miss loved ones more during this time of year.
 Health conditions or concerns about money can also make it harder to enjoy the holidays.
-Fortunately, there are ways to help cope with the melancholy that may accompany the holidays.
-The AGS Foundation for Health in Aging offers the following tips.
+The AGS Health in Aging Foundation offers the following tips to help cope with the melancholy that may accompany the holidays.

 Volunteer Helping others is a great mood lifter.
-To volunteer contact your local United Way (it’s listed in the phone book or check www.unitedway.org); or call local schools, churches, synagogues or mosques and ask about volunteer opportunities in your neighborhood.
+To volunteer, contact your local United Way (www.unitedway.org), or call places such as local schools, hospitals, museums, or places of worship to inquire about volunteer opportunities in your neighborhood.

 Drink responsibly It is easy to overindulge around the holidays, but excessive drinking will only make you feel more depressed.
-One drink = 12 ounces of beer, 5 ounces of wine, or one ounce of hard liquor.
-The recommended limit for older men is 14 drinks per week and for older women, 7 per week.
+One drink = 12 ounces of beer, 5 ounces of wine, or 1.5 ounces of hard liquor.
+The recommended limit for older men is 14 drinks per week and 7 per week for older women.

 Talk to someone Don’t underestimate the power of friends, family, mentors, and neighbors.
 Talk about your feelings; it can help you understand why you feel the way you do.
-Something as simple as a phone call, a chat over coffee, or a nice e-mail or letter can brighten your mood.
+A simple phone call, a chat over coffee, or a nice e-mail, greeting card, or letter can brighten your mood.

 Recognize Warning Signs of Depression